An Educational Series for Informed Patients:

 Finally, let’s look at something most physicians can’t plan for because they have to have dose coming in somewhere – your hairline.
 The blue arrow points to an area on your neck up near the bump on the lower side of skull.
 In the IMRT plan, this region receives dose and that “low dose” is high enough to often cause permanent hair loss.
 If you don’t have access to Proton Therapy, as a physician, you can’t change this.
 If you don’t have access to Proton Therapy, patients accept this as “expected” and if the hair line changes by an inch or two and the cancer is gone, no big deal.
 But for some patients it can be avoided with Proton Therapy.
 Proton Therapy doesn’t spread dose out across the head, it targets the disease and it does so far better than external beam radiation for some cases.

 Later this week, we’ll move a little higher and look at doses up near the brain for this case.
+Learn more about head and neck cancer here.

 Dr. Mark Storey MD